pure-data/pure-data/README.txt

 Winfried Ritsch, Vibeke Sorensen, Rand Steiger, Hans-Christoph Steiner, Shahrokh Yadegari, David Zicarelli, Iohannes Zmoelnig, and probably many others for contributions of code, documentation, ideas, and expertise.
-This work has received generous support from the Intel Research Council.
+This work has received support from Intel, Keith Mcmillen Instruments, and UCSD.